< tap to go back to guide menu

 - The right to be informed prior to a photograph or audio or video recording being made of the client.
 The client has the right to refuse to allow any recording or photograph of the client that is not for the purposes of identification or supervision by the license holder.

-- The right to be free from aversive and deprivation procedures and restraints (brief restraints to prevent serious harm are allowed for children as described in our Positive Behavioral Redirection, De-Escalation and Intervention policy).
+- The right to be free from aversive and deprivation procedures and restraints (brief restraints to prevent serious harm are allowed for children as described in our Positive Behavioral Redirection, De-Escalation and Intervention policy).o

 Notification of Rights